SA HDLC and SSM Protocol Analysis

 GL Communications support the following types of Sa Bit HDLC analyzers:

-- Real-time Sa Bit HDLC Analyzer (Pre-requisites: GL's field proven E1 or T1 internal cards or Laptop E1 or T1 external units, required licenses and Windows XP (or higher) Operating System)
+- Real-time Sa Bit HDLC Analyzer (Pre-requisites: GL's field proven E1 or T1 internal cards or Laptop E1 or T1 external units, required licenses and Windows Operating System)

-- Offline Sa Bit HDLC Analyzer (Pre-requisites: Hardware Dongle, and Windows XP (or higher) Operating System)
+- Offline Sa Bit HDLC Analyzer (Pre-requisites: Hardware Dongle, and Windows Operating System)

 In addition, the following Sa Bit HDLC applications are supported that further help in transmitting and capturing pre-defined Sa Bit HDLC frames